Ankyloglossia (Tongue Tie)

 - V-shaped or heart-shaped notch at the tip of the tongue when it’s stuck out (because the middle is pulled in by the tight band)

-- A toddler’s difficulty in licking a lollipop or ice cream cone, touching the roof of her mouth, moving her tongue from side to side, or sticking out her tongue past the upper gums
+- A toddler’s difficulty in licking a lollipop or ice cream cone, touching the roof of their mouth, moving their tongue from side to side, or sticking out their tongue past the upper gums

 - Persistent dental problems, such as a gap between the front lower teeth and tooth decay or gingivitis (gum inflammation) because your child can’t get rid of food debris naturally with her tongue

 - Difficulty chewing age-appropriate solid foods